 Find out in this tale about HumFree the bee

 As he learns how to fly safely with a food allergy!

 About HumFree the Bee

-HumFree’s story was inspired by my son, whose joyful enthusiasm for playing, running and being “super fast” while bravely handling the day-to-day ups and downs of food allergies makes me so proud.
+HumFree’s story was inspired by my child, whose joyful enthusiasm for playing, running and being “super fast” while bravely handling the day-to-day ups and downs of food allergies makes me so proud.
 When events, activities and classes involve food, they can be unsafe for our friends with food allergies who can’t eat or even touch their allergens.
-This happened to my son when we tried certain sports activities and classes.
+This happened to us when we tried certain sports activities and classes.
 This was the inspiration for HumFree.